-At least three and as many as six triple-centurions will depart the NRL at the end of season 2019 with their combined departing experience to exceed 3000 games.
+At least four triple-centurions will depart the NRL at the end of season 2019 with the combined experience of the 2019 retirees to exceed 4000 games.

-Heading the list is multiple premiership-winner Cooper Cronk, who sits second on the all-time games list with 369 – which could be as many as 373 by the first Sunday in October.
+Heading the list is multiple premiership-winner Cooper Cronk, who sits second on the all-time games list with 371.
+His ninth grand final and last game will be number 372.

-With two Dally M medals, one Golden Boot, one Clive Churchill Medal, five Dally M Halfback of the Year nods, 38 Tests, 22 Origins and eight grand final appearances for three premierships, Cronk will take an irreplaceable wealth of knowledge with him when he hangs up the boots.
+With two Dally M medals, one Golden Boot, one Clive Churchill Medal, five Dally M Halfback of the Year nods, 38 Tests, 22 Origins and eight grand final appearances for three premierships so far, Cronk will take an irreplaceable wealth of knowledge with him when he hangs up the boots.

-Fellow 300-gamers Paul Gallen and Robbie Farah have also confirmed their retirements.
-Each played a key role in NSW's drought-breaking 2014 Origin series win and each was a part of their respective club's first premiership – Farah in 2005 with Wests Tigers and Gallen for the 2016 Sharks.
+Fellow 300-gamers Paul Gallen, Robbie Farah and John Sutton have also confirmed their retirements.
+Gallen and Farah each played a key role in NSW's drought-breaking 2014 Origin series win and each was a part of their respective club's first premiership – Farah in 2005 with Wests Tigers and Gallen for the 2016 Sharks.

-Former international Matt Scott (268 games for the Cowboys) has played his last NRL game and Manly veteran Trent Hodkinson (174 for Manly, Canterbury, Newcastle and Cronulla) has also announced he is hanging up the boots.
+Former international Matt Scott (268 games for the Cowboys) has played his last NRL game while his long-time Cowboys forward comrade, Scott Bolton (246 games), is joining him in the retirement lounge.

 Scott was an integral part of Queensland's decade of Origin dominance and spent a huge chunk of his career being widely regarded as the best prop in the world.
 He played 22 Tests for 20 wins and 22 Origins for 13 wins, and was a key part of the Cowboys' 2015 premiership win.

 Yet another one-club man, Eels stalwart Tim Mannah, finishes up with 233 starts in blue and gold to go with five Tests for Lebanon, four Origins for NSW and four City Origin jerseys.